orvi-tmp/learning-c-with-pebble/chapter4.md

     else
         x_color = GColorWhite;

+Along the same lines, also note that the last "break" is technically not needed.
+The execution will fall through, but there is no other statement, so the case statement ends.
+Developing a habit of adding a break is good, however, so adding a break here works as well.

+Finally, there are valid reasons to leave out "break" statements.
+In the example above, when `x_coord` has the value 10, there might be two valid operations to handle (other than changing colors twice).
+Leaving out the "break" statement then, is a great way to add functionality withot needlessly duplicating code.

 > **Syntactic Sugar**
 >
 The switch statement -- and some other statements in C and other programming languages -- have been called "syntactic sugar".
 It is a more convenient -- and perhaps aesthetic -- way of expressing the same semantics as a series of if statements.
 For some, "convenient" and/or "aesthetic" are not good enough reasons to choose one code structure over another.